filipdanic/blogfolio/src/source/speaking/index.md

 ---
 title: Speaking
 intro: I consider myself an experienced and enthusiastic speaker.
 I’ve been fortunate enough to speak at events and meetups of various sizes.
-It is a good oppertunity, I believe, for one to explore their passion with others.
+I do it because I like meeting new people and sharing my passion with others.
 seo_description: Filip is enthusiastic, experienced tech speaker with several conferences and meetups under his belt.
 Get in touch!
 promo_photo: /content/images/pages/speaker-page-promo.jpg
 date: 2017-08-06